runtime-shady-backroom/buttplug-lite/README.md

 ### Planned Features
 - **Rename the project to better reflect what it currently does**
-- GUI
-  - show status
 - configuration
-    - Specify server addresses
+  - Specify server address
+    - do I force you to restart, or support changing bind address live?
   - Replace hardcoded motor tags with user config
+  - serialize/deserialize
+- GUI
+  - show status of devices
+  - drive motor config live
+- API
+  - device status/battery/signal strength?
+- duplicate device support?

 ## Supported Devices
 A future version will allow the user to configure any [buttplug.io supported device](https://iostindex.com/?filtersChanged=1&filter0ButtplugSupport=7).
 The current version has hardcoded support for the following: